matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `false`

-This option tells Jest that all imported modules in your tests should be mocked automatically.
+This option tells elric that all imported modules in your tests should be mocked automatically.
 All modules used in your tests will have a replacement implementation, keeping the API surface.

 Example: